Student Financial Aid

 If denied aid, students have the option of paying for classes using their own funds until they reach satisfactory academic progress.

-Or, if a student has experienced circumstances beyond their control, they may appeal the decision to the Financial Aid Appeal Committee using the Satisfactory Academic Progress Appeal Form that was sent via email following the spring semester.
+Or, if a student has experienced circumstances beyond their control, they may appeal the decision to the Financial Aid Appeal Committee using the Satisfactory Academic Progress Appeal Form available on our website.

 - An explanation of why the student failed to make satisfactory academic progress